StatistikStadtZuerich/sszvis/docs/pie-charts/README.md

 ```

-## Multiple Charts - sszvis.component.multiples
+## sszvis.component.multiples

-> The multiples component creates svg groups into which charts can be rendered.
+To render pie charts in a group, the multiples component can be used to create SVG groups into which charts can be rendered.

 ### Data structure